-In connection with the Town's review of its account balances, the Town discovered it had understated its utility receivables (understated unrestricted net position) for its enterprise funds/business-type activities for earned but unbilled amounts as of June 30, 2019.
-The Town has corrected these errors by reflecting prior period adjustments of approximately \$141,000 and \$2,000 for its Water and Sewer Fund and Sanitation Fund, respectively.
-These adjustments increased unrestricted net position for these funds in total by approximately \$143,000.
+In connection with the Town's review of its capital asset balances, capital asset listing, and capital asset rollforward, the Town became aware of a misstatement in its prior year balances in its governmental activities, business-type activities, and proprietary fund financial statements.
+The Town has corrected these errors by reflecting prior period adjustments of approximately \$754,000 and \$72,000 for its governmental activities and Water and Sewer Fund, respectively.
+These errors primarily relate to land and other capital assets which had not been properly recorded in prior years on the government-wide and proprietary fund financial statements.